How to make dashi broth for ramen soup with soy sauce eggs, noodles and vegetables.

 Soy sauce eggs:

 - Cook eggs: Bring a pot of water to a boil and cook the eggs for 6 minutes and 50 seconds.
 In the meantime, fill a bowl with ice cubes and cold water and place the eggs inside as soon as they are cooked.
-Leave for a few minutes, then peel.
+Leave for a few minutes, then peel.6 eggs

 - Marinate: Place the eggs in the marinade and marinate for 2 to 6 hours.
 Remove and place in an airtight container; they will keep it in the fridge for 1 month.
 You can reuse the marinade to make a second batch of eggs (they were so good, I made a second batch immediately).